Los Angeles beats San Francisco for George Lucas museum site

 The force, it seems, was with Los Angeles.
 And San Francisco was left on the dark side.

-"Star Wars" creator George Lucas and his team were on the side of the City of Angels over the City by the Bay on Tuesday, choosing LA as the home of a museum that will showcase his life's work and huge film history collection.
+"Star Wars" creator George Lucas and his team were on the side of the City of Angels over the City by the Bay on Tuesday, choosing LA as the home of a museum that will showcase his life's work along with a huge collection of exhibits on film history and art.

-Lucas has been trying to build the museum, called The Lucas Museum of Narrative Art, for nearly a decade, and is financing the project by himself with plans to spend over $1 billion.
+Lucas has been trying to build the museum for nearly a decade and is financing the project by himself with plans to spend over $1 billion.

+It had several possible locations, but the choice eventually came down to perpetual rivals in Northern and Southern California.

-The appealing project became the source of yet another heated rivalry between the two always-competing cities, with San Francisco offering Treasure Island with its scenic views in the middle of the bay as a home that the museum would have had virtually to itself.
+San Francisco offered Treasure Island, with its scenic views in the middle of the bay, as a home that the museum would have had virtually to itself.

-"We have been humbled by the overwhelmingly positive support we received from both San Francisco and Los Angeles during our selection process," the museum organizers said in a statement.

-It will house an extensive personal collection that includes 40,000 paintings, illustrations and film-related items including storyboards and costumes from "The Wizard of Oz," "Casablanca" and of course "Star Wars."
+The museum will house Lucas's personal collection, which includes 40,000 paintings, illustrations and film-related items including storyboards and costumes from "The Wizard of Oz," "Casablanca" and, of course, "Star Wars."

+Los Angeles Mayor Eric Garcetti emphasized that it would not be just "a Star Wars museum."

+"This is a collection of narrative art in a city that has the best storytellers and story makers in the world," he said at a news conference.

+"I am disappointed, of course, but must respect the decision," San Francisco Mayor Edwin M. Lee said in a statement.
+"I am pleased that the museum will be built in California for our state's residents to someday enjoy."

-LA seemed an obvious choice for Lucas, not just because of its film industry legacy.
-He is an alumnus of the film school at the University of Southern California, which is right across the street from the museum site.
+LA seemed an obvious choice for Lucas, not merely because of its film industry legacy.
+He is an alumnus and major donor to the film school at the University of Southern California, which is right across the street from the museum site.

-But Lucas has lived in the San Francisco Bay Area for most of his life, and it was home to Lucasfilm until Disney Co. bought it in 2012.
+However, Lucas has strong San Francisco ties as well.
+He has lived in the Bay Area for most of his life, and the city was home to Lucasfilm until Disney Co. bought it in 2012.

-LA Mayor Eric Garcetti said in a statement after the decision that "millions of Angelenos and visitors will enjoy an extraordinary collection anchored in storytelling — an art that carries so much meaning in the history and legacy of Los Angeles."
+Garcetti said the Exposition Park site will allow museum-hoppers to see movie-magic spacecraft and then walk over to see the real thing: the space shuttle.

+"You can go from imagining space, to actually seeing how it got done," the mayor said.
+"You can see how we are inspired by the natural world, and see how we put it on the screen."

-In addition to its two major museums, Exposition Park is home to the LA Memorial Coliseum, where the USC Trojans and Los Angeles Rams play football, and an under-construction stadium for a new Major League Soccer team, LAFC.
+Exposition Park also is home to the LA Memorial Coliseum, where the USC Trojans and Los Angeles Rams play football, and an under-construction stadium for a new Major League Soccer team, LAFC.
 A light rail line that opened just last year connects the park with downtown Los Angeles and the beaches to the West.

 The project also comes amid a museum boom in Los Angeles that includes The Broad, a buzzing new contemporary art museum downtown.